 Clicker Training Fetch – Teaching The Clicker Retrieve

-Two important foundations for sporting dog training and for teaching any dog to retrieve.
-We focus heavily on setting up our training so that the dog succeeds.
-Then we can reward her for doing the right thing.
-We work with what is known as positive reinforcement.
+My training methods are based around two important foundations for sporting dog training, and for teaching any dog to retrieve.
+I focus heavily on setting up our training so that the dog succeeds.
+Then I can reward her for doing the right thing, using what is known as positive reinforcement.

 What is Positive Reinforcement?